hareki/lazygit/docs/Config.md

   # Fraction of the total screen width to use for the left side section.
 You may
   # want to pick a small number (e.g. 0.2) if you're using a narrow screen, so
   # that you can see more of the main section.
+Values greater than 1 are treated
-  # Number from 0 to 1.0.
+  # as a literal width measured in columns.
   sidePanelWidth: 0.3333

   # If true, increase the height of the focused side window; creating an accordion